 Did you know that there are literally HUNDREDS of resin brands and types out there!?
 Hundreds!
 Want to know why it is so hard to recommend one for you?

 What works for me may not work for you!
-It’s a simple as that!
+It’s as simple as that!

 The reason for this is that each brand and type of resin has a different ‘personality’.
 Each one has different properties and so is more suited to a certain usage.
 They may have different purposes or be more suitable for a certain type of application, or work better in my climate than yours, I might like thin resin you might like thick, or vise versa, you may not want to wait days to move your work or may want one for casting resin pieces.
 What you want to use the resin for plays a large part in what properties are suitable to you.
 Resin for casting?
 Art?
 Homewares?
 Selling?
 Playing?
 Jewellery?
 Doming?
 All these things seek different qualities.
 Price also plays a large point as this is not a cheap exercise.
+And cheap resin is often too good to be true giving poor finishes.
 And one that I like might not be available in your city.
 You may have never even heard of some of them in your country!
 See!
 So many different factors at play!